getsentry/sentry-docs/src/collections/_documentation/server/performance.md

 ## Workers

 The workers can be difficult to tune.
 Your goal is to maximize the CPU usage without running out of memory.
-If you have JavaScript clients this becomes more difficult, as currently the sourcemap and context scraping can buffer large amounts of memory depending on your configurations and the size of your source files.
+If you have JavaScript clients this becomes more difficult, as currently the source map and context scraping can buffer large amounts of memory depending on your configurations and the size of your source files.

 We can leverage supervisord to do this for us: